ElectroTiel/wdrp/README.md

 - Winamp version 5.623 (x86)
 - Winamp version 5.8 Build 3660 (x86)

+# Will not work on 2.95 or older!

 This plugin is for Windows 7/8/10+ x86-compatible environments.

 Example: